ONIT — Onity Group Inc.

 1. Key Financial Results and Metrics

-- Revenue Growth: Q4 revenue increased by 25% year-over-year and 6% sequentially.
+- Revenue Growth: Q4 revenue increased by 25% year-over-year and 6% sequentially, driven by record origination volumes.

-- Adjusted Return on Equity (ROE): Reported at 7% for Q4, with an adjusted figure of 17% after accounting for government impacts.
+- Adjusted Return on Equity (ROE): Reported at 7% for Q4; 17% when adjusted for government impacts.

-- Book Value Per Share: Increased by over $11 quarter-over-quarter and $17 year-over-year, aided by the release of a $120 million deferred tax valuation allowance.
+- Book Value per Share: Increased by over $11 quarter-over-quarter and $17 year-over-year, aided by a $120 million release of the deferred tax valuation allowance.

-- Originations Performance: Achieved record levels of origination volume, with a 44% year-over-year growth compared to the industry average of 18%.
+- Originations Performance: Achieved record levels in both Direct and B2B channels, with a 44% year-over-year volume growth compared to the industry average of 18%.

 2. Strategic Updates and Business Highlights